Croatian Navy: 21st century

-The Končar class missile boat Šibenik has been overhauled with new turbine engines and radars and is due to remain in service until 2018-2020.
-The Kralj class vessels were planned to be extensively modernized at a price of €20 million, but as a result of the recent acquisition of Helsinki class boats RTOP-11 has completed a basic overhaul and engine upgrade worth around €5 million.
-RTOP-12 will also be upgraded to this standard.
+Following Croatia's ascension into military alliance NATO in 2009, the Navy underwent multiple modernisation programs.
+During this time, two former Helsinki-class missile boats, FNS Oulu and FNS Kotka, were acquired from Finland for €9 million.
+They were renamed Vukovar and Dubrovnik, respectively, in December 2008.
+The Končar-class missile boat Šibenik was overhauled with new turbine engines and radars and in service until 2020.
+The Kralj-class vessels were planned to be extensively modernized at a price of €20 million, but as a result of the recent acquisition of Helsinki-class boats RTOP-11 completed a basic overhaul and engine upgrade worth around €5 million.
+The RBS-15 missile system was upgraded to include 20 units by 2018.
+Successful live firing of the upgraded missiles was conducted from a mobile launcher and from RTOP-12 in 2015 and again from RTOP-42 a year later.

-The RBS-15 missile system was due to be scrapped but this decision was reversed in 2014 and an upgrade to 20 units will be completed by 2018.
-Successful live firing of the upgraded missiles was conducted from a mobile launcher and from RTOP-12 during 2015 (the first missile firing exercise by the Croatian Navy since 1994) and again from RTOP-42 during 2016.
+Since the mid-2020s, the Croatian government pledged large-scale modernisation packages for the nation's navy.
+In 2025, the Navy announced a second Omiš-class patrol vessel, Umag (OOB 32), with anti-aircraft missile systems for €13.2 million.
+A year later, Croatia announced the procurement of two naval corvette warships worth €660 million to €1.6 billion.